ancutagh/alexa-workshop/README.md

 ## Step 1: LaunchIntent redirected to one intent

-1. Create a skill in developer portal and add one intent 'MyIntent'
+1. Create a skill in developer portal

+ - add one intent 'MyIntent'
+ - Configure sample utterance 'say hello'

 2. Create a Lambda function with alexa-skills-kit-color-expert blueprint

         var Alexa = require('alexa-sdk');